You have just had your website launch, so congratulate yourself on job well done because it was a lot of hard work!

 Why?
 It will keep your site safe and stable, resistant to hack-attacks.

-Send a message to yourself via your contact form and sign up to your blog
+Send a message to yourself via your contact form and test any newsletter signup forms

 Why?
-If your contact form and sign up box is not working you lose clients.
+If your contact form and signup box are not working, you lose clients.
 99% of the time, visitors are not going to take the time to tell you that it’s not working.

 Check that your links are working